 I’m now in the foothills, Sunset Zone 20, where we get at least a touch of frost every winter.
 Bananas don’t like frost, of course.
 Here I’ve learned to put my bananas near a south-facing wall for the best frost protection.
 (Mere frost won’t kill a banana plant, but it does slow down its fruit production by damaging leaves.)

-I’ve seen good banana bunches on plants farther north too.
-Here’s a producing mat of banana plants that caught my eye a couple weeks ago as I was visiting Carpinteria, in Santa Barbara County.
+I’ve seen good banana bunches on plants farther north and in cool, coastal locations too.
+Here’s a producing mat of banana plants in Carpinteria, Santa Barbara County.

 It’s generally helpful for bananas to grow where the wind is not strong.
 This is for two reasons: they look better (leaves get tattered in wind), and the wind draws moisture out of the leaves.
 But being out of the wind is certainly not necessary for fruit production.